Optimising kinase profiling programs with Optibrium and Genentech

 Summary

-The Alchemite™ deep learning approach has been applied to optimising kinase profiling programs at Genentech.
-This work was described in a webinar, hosted by the Pistoia Alliance, with presentations from Fabio Broccatelli from Genentech, and Samar Mahmoud & Matt Segall from Intellegens’ drug discovery partner, Optibrium.
+The Alchemite™ machine learning approach has been applied to optimising kinase profiling programs at Genentech.
+This work was described in a webinar, hosted by the Pistoia Alliance, with presentations from Fabio Broccatelli, Principal Scientist at Genentech, and Samar Mahmoud and Matt Segall from Intellegens’ drug discovery partner, Optibrium.

 Many computational approaches have been explored to focus kinase screening programs on key kinases while narrowing down the number of compounds and assays to run.
 However, they struggle with a large number of kinases and the limitation that only a relatively small number of compounds have been measured in any assay.
 Alchemite has unique ability to learn the interrelationships between the different kinase assays, building a model that combines the data from all considered kinases.
 It effectively utilises the sparse data sets available and pinpoints key kinases to predict a compound’s full kinase profile.